adritek/kantox-table/README.md

 # Kantox technical exercise

-Make 2 pages: 1st - how you made it, 2nd - Given the mock returned data build a table
+Make 2 pages: 1st - how you made it, 2nd page - Given the mock returned data build a table

 ## Special note for grading